parallelsio/core-modules/README.md

 ### Start The Web App
-> Run a task that:
+> We created a task that does a few things at once:

 > * Checks the quality of the JS code via jshint
 > * Compiles the SCSS files into CSS